nexpy/nexpy/doc/source/pythongui.rst

     .. warning:: If the NeXus tree was loaded from a file with read/write access, the deleted data will still be in the file after a save().
-However, it will not be saved to a few file.
+However, it will not be saved to a new file.

 **Set Signal**
     Sets the selected tree item to the plottable signal.
 A dialog box allows the